-The item with the highest mean is the use of relevant words, which must in fact be the easiest one to attain.
-Again, there is variation in level of difficulty, which is a desirable trait of a sensitive measure for a particular group.
+In Table 4 the item with the highest mean is the 'use of relevant words', which must be the easiest one to attain.
+Again there is variation in level of difficulty, which is a desirable trait of a sensitive measure for a particular group.

-Cronbach's alpha reliability for this scale was .85.
-Again, such high reliability level is encouraging in a scale of measurement as this one, where items are not rephrasing the same content but focus on different aspects of the quality of a text.
+Cronbach's alpha reliability for this scale was 0.85.
+Again, such a high reliability level is encouraging in a scale of measurement such as this one, where items are not rephrasing the same content but focus on different aspects of the quality of a text.

-The maximum possible score for this scale was 24 (6 items times the maximum score of 4 for each item); scores varied from 0 to 22, a range that shows that there were productions at all the different levels of the scale.
-The mean was 7.05, which is close to the value of six, which marks the first quarter of the possible range of scores; this suggests that the scores in this scale are accumulated towards the bottom of the scale, even though some productions show quite high scores.
-The standard deviation was 4.42.
-The distribution was significantly skewed (skewness = 0.86; standard error = 0.19; z = 4.5), as the scores were accumulated at the weaker end of the scale (i.e., more than 65% of the scores fell between 0 and 12, which is half of the maximum possible score).
-Thus the analysis of message quality should be revisited, if possible, to check whether it could be more sensitive by the use of smaller steps in the development of this aspect of deaf children's writing.
+The maximum possible score for this scale was 24 (six items multiplied by the maximum score of '4' for each item); scores varied from 0 to 22, a range which shows that there were productions at all the different levels of the scale.
+The mean was 7.05, which is close to the value of 6, which marks the first quarter of the possible range of scores; this suggests that the scores in this scale are accumulated towards the bottom of the scale, even though some productions show quite high scores.
+SD was 4.42.
+The distribution was significantly skewed (skewedness = 0.86; standard error = 0.19; z = 4.5), as the scores were accumulated at the weaker end of the scale (i.e. more than 65% of the scores fell between 0 and 12, which is half of the maximum possible score).
+Thus the analysis of message quality scale should be revisited if possible to check whether it could be made more sensitive by the use of smaller steps in the development of this aspect of deaf children's writing.

-The total scale for assessing deaf children's writing
+Total score scale for assessing the writing of deaf children

-The total score was based on the 16 items that composed both scales.
-It is a matter of empirical test whether the two scales, though theoretically distinct, can be merged to form a single scale.
-Cronbach's alpha reliability for this scale was .94, which is very high.
+The total score scale was based on the 16 items that comprised both scales.
+It is a matter of empirical test whether the two scales, although theoretically distinct, may be merged to form a single scale.
+Cronbach's alpha reliability for this scale was 0.94, which is very high.
 This high reliability indicates that it is appropriate to add the scores for the two separate scales in order to obtain an overall assessment of the children's writing.